almehady/Data-Analytics-Blog/README.md

 # Data Analytics Blog
-Data blog is blog website for data analytics students
+Data blog is a blog website for data analytics students

 # Instructions:
 * Fork the repo